hollance/RWDevCon-App-Architecture/0-For-Instructor/5-Conclusion-Notes.markdown

 Don’t be afraid to break your app into lots of smaller pieces.

 ## Where To Go From Here?

-We didn't have time to go into every possible architecture issue with this app, so here are some other possibilities left to explore.

-> Slide with bullet points

-For example:

-In the New Bid screen the user can type an amount that they want to bid.
-The app validates this input to make sure it's a number.
-That validation logic can go into a class of its own.
-This allows you to reuse it on other screens and in other projects.

-You can consider moving the table view data source into a separate class.
-For example, if you do that for ActivityViewController, you can also move the currency and date formatters into that new data source class, so the view controller becomes even smaller.

-An obvious thing that is missing from the current app is a login screen.
-I left that out for simplicity, but before users can place bids, the server should really know who they are.

-The interesting thing about authentication is that it can happen anywhere, at any time.
-The server may decide you've been inactive for too long and that you need to login again.

-This makes authentication a kind of "cross-cutting concern", meaning that every part of the app that wants to talk to the server should be prepared to bring up the login dialog.
-The ServerAPI code contains some hints of how to implement this, if you're curious.

 > Slide with books